staxas/transaction_system/README.md

 ##### GET /api/transactions/{search}

-If no query is given, or the query *findBy=id* is given, search for a single transaction by its unique databse id.
+If no query is given, or the query *findBy=id* is given, search for a single transaction by its unique database id.
 If the query *findBy=sourceUser* is given, where {search} is the the unique database id of a user which is a data property of tranasction database entry, these entry/entries are returned.
 The same goes for the query *findBy=targetUser* except now the target user property is being searched for in the database.
 The *findBy=status* query searches for transactions with a certain status, be it *hold*, *completed* or *cancelled*.
 Returns one or more transaction database records.

 ##### GET /api/transactions/{search1}/{search2}